 Did UK forces abuse the human rights of detainees in their custody?

 It has been alleged that British forces committed widespread abuses of human rights in Iraq.
-Two separate inquiries are already looking into these issues:
+Three separate inquiries have looked or are looking into these issues:

 The Al-Sweady Inquiry is looking into allegations that British soldiers murdered and tortured Iraqi civilians in the aftermath of the “Battle of Danny Boy” in southern Iraq in 2004.